Governance

 Sarah is a graduate of Sarah Lawrence College and holds an M.A. in the Humanities from the University of Chicago.
 She has taught at Macalester College, the University of Minnesota, and served as Visiting Professor of Theatre and Culture at United Theological Seminary of the Twin Cities.
 Her lectures on the power of race and representation have been presented across the country illuminating the ways in which images, narratives, and media influence perception and ultimately shape lives.
 She is a skilled and dynamic public speaker offering audiences fresh, big-hearted, and courageous perspectives on a wide range of topics.
 She is especially recognized for her work on racial healing, authenticity, and resiliency.

 Sarah has been awarded the Hubert H. Humphrey Public Leadership Award, a Bush Foundation Fellowship, and served on the Board of Directors for Theatre Communications Group.
 She currently serves on the Board of Directors for the Jerome Foundation.
-She lives in St. Paul, Minnesota with her husband and two small children.
 More at www.sbellamy.com

 Helga Davis is a vocalist and performance artist with feet planted on the most prestigious international stages and with firm roots in the realities and concerns of her local community whose work draws out insights that illuminate how artistic leaps for an individual can offer connection among audiences.
 Davis was principal actor in the 25th-anniversary international revival of Robert Wilson and Philip Glass’s seminal opera Einstein on the Beach.
 She also starred in Wilson’s The Temptation of St. Anthony, with libretto and score by Bernice Johnson Reagon.
 Among the collaborative and works written for her are Oceanic Verses by Paola Prestini, You Us We All by Shara Nova and Andrew Ondrejcak and Yet Unheard, a tribute to Sandra Bland by Courtney Bryan, based on the poem by Sharan Strange.
 She has conceived and performed First Responder and Wanna as responses to Until and The Let Go by multidisciplinary artist Nick Cave.
 She is artist in residence at National Sawdust and Joe’s Pub, host of the eponymous podcast HELGA on WQXR, winner of the 2019 Greenfield Prize in composition, a 2019 Alpert Award finalist, and the 2018–21 visiting curator for the performing arts at the Isabella Stewart Gardner Museum.

-Lori Lea Pourier, (Oglala Lakota) (elected 2018) has served as the President/CEO, First Peoples Fund (FPF) since 1998.
+Lori Lea Pourier, (Oglala Lakota) (elected 2018) served as the President/CEO, First Peoples Fund (FPF) from 1998-2024, and transitioned to her new role as Founder & Senior Fellow in March 2024.
 Dedicated to a vision of restoring and strengthening cultural assets within tribal communities for nearly 30 years, she focuses her efforts on bringing philanthropic resources to Native artist entrepreneurs and culture bearers.
 Through its Indigenous Arts Ecology program, FPF partners with Native CDFI's and community-based nonprofits to strengthen the support for arts and culture in tribal communities.

 Her early work began at First Nations Development Institute and the executive director of the International Indigenous Women’s Network (IWN).
 She is a 2017 Ford Foundation Art of Change Fellow, a 2013 Women’s World Summit Foundation Prize for Creativity in Rural Life, and a 2013 Louis T. Delgado Distinguished Grantmaker Award.
 Pourier is an alumnus of the American’s for Indian Opportunities (AIO) American Indian Ambassadors Leadership Program where she stands with more than 350 Indigenous leaders.

-Community service has included boards of MN Museum of American Art (the M), MN Council on Foundations, MN Charities Review Council, PFund, Quatrefoil Library, Foundation Financial Officers Group, and Northern Clay Center, and committees of Third Avenue Playhouse, Council on Foundations, and Headwaters Foundation among others.
+Community service has included boards of MN Museum of American Art (the M), MN Council on Foundations, MN Charities Review Council, PFund, Quatrefoil Library, Foundation Financial Officers Group, Proteus Fund, Door County Land Trust, and Northern Clay Center, and committees of Third Avenue Playhouse, Council on Foundations, and Headwaters Foundation among others.
 He is a member of the Walker Art Center, Mpls Institute of Arts, Russian Art Museum, Northern Clay Center, the M, and Door County Land Trust.

 Rick’s non-work interests include the visual and theater arts, history and language studies, hiking, sailing, skiing, land conservation, and both domestic and international travel.
 Although a St. Paul native, Rick now lives in south Minneapolis (primary) and Door County, Wisconsin (part-time) with his husband Dale.